Municipal Clerk Interview Questions

 Example: “When preparing reports and assisting the city leaders in drafting proclamations, regulations, and other public documents, I am required to collect information from a variety of different sources.
 These include both online and published reference materials.
 I use keywords and terms to perform searches and then only use the data that is relevant to the topic I am addressing and is verified as accurate by a third-party source.”

-Question: When was the last time you issued public notification of official activities and meetings, and what issue did it address?
+Question: When was the last time you issued a public notification of official activities and meetings, and what issue did it address?

-Explanation: One of a municipal clerk’s job is to issue public documents, ensuring their accuracy and relevance.
+Explanation: Part of a municipal clerk’s job is to issue public documents, ensuring their accuracy and relevance.
 You should be able to discuss when you have done this in the past and how you go about doing it.

 Example: “I am often asked to issue recommendations for a specific issue or action the city is considering.
 I do this by first understanding the assignment and what the city leaders are seeking to accomplish.
 I then collect information using the process I have previously described.
 I analyze the information in the context of the assignment and issue a recommendation.
 This includes an executive summary, the recommendation, alternatives, and a description of the information I used to arrive at my recommendation.”